wechaty/java-wechaty-bak/README.md

 ## Join Us

 Wechaty is used in many ChatBot projects by thousands of developers.
-If you want to talk with other developers, just scan the following QR Code in WeChat with secret code _wechaty_, join our **Wechaty Java Developers' Home**.
+If you want to talk with other developers, just scan the following QR Code in WeChat with secret code _java wechaty_, join our **Wechaty Java Developers' Home**.

 ![Wechaty Java Developers' Home](https://wechaty.github.io/wechaty/images/bot-qr-code.png)

-Scan now, because other Wechaty Java developers want to talk with you too! (secret code: _wechaty_)
+Scan now, because other Wechaty Java developers want to talk with you too! (secret code: _java wechaty_)

 ## The World's Shortest Java ChatBot: 6 lines of Code